BurnedOliveTree/RepositoryBrowser/README.md

 * Multiple website themes.
     * Themes would be stored in small CSS files like *dark.css*.
     * Switch / menu would have to be added to *index.html* to be able to select them.
+* Extend functionality to work with GitLab and BitBucket